planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 An ***Encounter*** is an event rolled or chosen by the Guide.
 These can be dangerous, obnoxious, beneficial, or just interesting.
 Examples include running across enemies, becoming fatigued, or finding a mysterious statue.
-Even on a success, the Guide may want to Roll an Encounter but only describe the telltale signs (tracks, noises, spoor, etc.) of what they would have faced.
+Even on a success, the Guide may want to roll an Encounter but only describe the telltale signs (tracks, noises, spoor, etc.) of what they would have faced.

 Rivals or foes can Travel too, giving them their own Edge result.
 The highest Edge arrives first, which can be important for staking claims or laying ambushes.
-If that doesn’t apply, they may also meet a helpful NPC, find a hidden area, stumble across an unusual artifact, etc.

 ## Scenery